alok722/alok722/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=alok722&label=Profile%20views&color=0e75b6&style=flat" alt="alok722" /> </p>

-Current Product Engineer at **JLL Technologies** with **3+** years of experience specializing in JavaScript technologies.
+Current Software Engineer ll at **JLL Technologies** with **3+** years of experience specializing in JavaScript technologies.
 A super nerd who loves JavaScript & its frameworks, and libraries and enjoys customizing all of the development environments.
 Interested in devising a better problem‑solving method for challenging tasks, and learning new technologies and tools if the need arises.

 ## I'm an Indian 🇮🇳, A Learner, JavaScript Developer, and a friend!🙌